Looking for ways to transition from a baby bottle to a sippy cup? Learn easy ways to transition to a sippy cup and the

 7 easy ways to transition to sippy cup

 For a general rule of thumb, introducing a sippy cup can happen about six months to even over a year.
 Yep, it’s that wide.
 I first introduced the sippy cup when I wanted to offer my kids water.
-Then, when I weaned them from breastfeeding at a year old, I used the sippy cup to transition to whole milk.
+Then, when I weaned them from breastfeeding at a year old, I used the sippy cup to transition from breastmilk to whole milk.

 Once you think your baby is ready for a sippy cup, follow these rules for a successful transition:

 1. Remove the no-spill valve

 Those sippy cups mean business when they say they won’t spill.
 So much so that kids who aren’t familiar with how they work can find them baffling.
 Whereas sucking on a bottle gave your baby instant results, a sippy cup doesn’t seem to do the same.

 When you first introduce a sippy cup, remove the no-spill valve beneath the spout, allowing the liquid to dribble out.
 If too much liquid comes out, leave the valve in, but don’t plug it into the spout’s hole.

 Free ebook: Want simple tweaks to stop feeling overwhelmed and start managing your time?
 Join my newsletter and get my ebook, Time Management Strategies for the Overwhelmed Mom!
 Download it below—at no cost to you:

 Another way to introduce a sippy cup is to show him how it works.
 Fill a cup, mimic holding the handles, and pretend to drink from the spout.